 In this way I am probably like a lot of the members of Moms Demand Action.

 I grew up and still live in Minnesota.
-Here people fish in both winter and summer and hunt in the fall.
-I never gave guns much thought growing up.
-It was the norm.
+Here, people fish in both winter and summer and hunt in the fall.
+I never gave guns much thought growing up, they were just the norm.
 It seemed everybody’s dad or brothers had guns.
 My dad was a businessman.
 Not the sports type, he took up golf, fishing and bought a shotgun to go hunting with his clients and customers.
-For him, the point wasn’t the score, the size of the catch or the number ofbirds.
+For him, the point wasn’t the score, the size of the catch or the number of birds.
 It was part of the art of the deal.

 The fishing pole and the golf clubs were tucked in the corner of our garage next to the wood pile.
 They were always tipping over and getting stepped on.
 The unloaded gun was propped in the back corner of the basement closet.
-Religiously it would slide to the floor when we pulled out the vacuum.
-We would shove it back in and forget about it.
+It would slide to the floor when we pulled out the vacuum.
+We’d shove it back in and forget about it.

 I became addicted to the news at an early age.
 I remember watching the CBS Evening News in black and white with daily coverage of the Vietnam War.
 I remember the images of the soldiers slogging through the rice paddies with rifles strapped to their backs or firing their weapons into the jungle at the unseen enemy.
 I was gripped by sorrow and worry for this unimaginable thing called war.

 Guns were in almost every frame, but again my attention and interest was not focused on the guns.
 Their presence was expected.
 I was focused on the raw emotion of the stories unfolding before my young eyes.
 I was frightened by what I saw.
-My parents comforted me and told me the war is far away and I am safe.
+My parents comforted me and told me the war was far away and that I’m safe.

-In the 60’s there was a lot of news about riots and protests too.
+In the 60’s there was a lot of news about riots and protests, too.
 The police and the protesters got a lot of air time.
 The police carried guns.
 That was nothing new.
 They were supposed to.
 The rioters and protesters threw rocks and started fires and smashed windows.
-A lot of people got hurt in those stories too.
-The guns didn’t capture my attention.
-The rage and the violence did.
+A lot of people got hurt.
+The guns didn’t capture my attention, the rage and the violence did.
 I never forgot that feeling.
 My parents comforted me again.
 You are safe here.